 Arrival Date: 2/6/2023 Departure Date: 4/15/2023

-The DRC is rugged, and while on work hitches, members should expect to live without electricity, running water, and cell phone reception.
+Western Trail Corps is rugged, and while on work hitches, members should expect to live without electricity, running water, and cell phone reception.
 This is an entry-level position with no previous experience required.
-The crew begins with 2 weeks of training and orientation, where we cover basic tool use, restoration techniques, Wilderness First Aid (WFA), and how to build and maintain healthy cultures on your team.
+The crew begins with 2 weeks of training and orientation, where we cover basic tool use, trail design, Wilderness First Aid (WFA), and how to build and maintain healthy cultures on your team.

 – $650 – one time round trip travel allowance

 – $300 – weekly living allowance

 – AmeriCorps eligible (300 – hour award, $1,342.86 education award)

 – Professional Development Opportunities: Wilderness First Aid, SCA Trail Building Workshop.

 Training Location: Ridgecrest, CA

 Members will arrive at the airport in Ontario, California and SCA will arrange a carpool to the training site in Ridgecrest, California.
 During the two-week training, members will be divided into crews and given their project locations.

 Potential project placements: (please note: each crew will work at one location, and project locations are subject to change due to funding and agency partner priorities)

 Oftentimes the places that Western Trail Corps work have not seen maintenance in several years or decades.
 Each National Forest will have their own unique set of projects.
 Work for the season may include: